Growing Tomatoes In Pots

 Growing Tomatoes In Pots is very easy.
-With these tips for growing tomatoes in containers and grow bags you will grow great tasting tomatoes!
+With these tips you will grow great tasting tomatoes in containers and grow bags!
 You can grow container tomatoes in conservatories, glasshouses, patios or in a sunny spot in the house.
-Growing tomato plants in pots can be done in the smallest city gardens, on balconies or indoors!
+Growing them in pots can be done even in the smallest city gardens, on balconies or indoors!

 Container tomatoes, whether you are using a grow-bag or a pot, are one of modern gardening's great advances, since anyone can now have at least a few home-grown tomatoes, even if they live in a top floor apartment with only one sun facing window!

 If you want to grow tomatoes indoors it's the sun facing window that really matters.
-Tomatoes definitely need a lot of sun.
+They definitely need a lot of sun!

 If you have an area that gets plenty of sunshine, whether it is in a greenhouse, a conservatory, that famous south facing windowsill, then you can certainly grow your own tomatoes indoors.